quickSilverShanks/VidSage/development_guide.md

 database: vidsage_tscripts
 ```

-These above credentials are being used in `utils/db.py` to establish the database connection and when running the full build version of application these values will be taken from the `.env` file.
+Default credentials are being used in `utils/db.py` to establish the database connection and when running the full build version of application these values will be taken from the `.env` file.